Over seventeen years of website redesign experience, tips you have to pay attention to.

 Part of your website redesign plan needs to include taking an inventory of the current content.
 Then ask yourself these questions to help you decide what to save and what to scrap:

-• How many pages will your redesigned website have?
+• How many pages will your website redesign have?

 • Which pages on your current site generate the most traffic?